 HINT: Peripheral Vision, Dopamine, & constant motion!

 Check out the 90 second video below.
-In the video and this post we explore how brain science can boost message engagement and retention.
-Tap into the brain’s natural sensitivity to movement and addiction to surprise- you’re already on your way to more effective video communication!
+In the video and this post, we explore how hand drawn whiteboard messages along with a dash of brain science can boost message engagement and retention.
+Tap into the brain’s natural sensitivity to movement and addiction to surprise- Exploring the effectiveness of hand drawn whiteboard messages means you’re already on your way to more effective video communication!

 What makes a video grab the viewer’s attention?
-What factors give hand-drawn whiteboard videos the distinct advantage of being remembered long after the viewer clicks away?
+What factors give hand-drawn whiteboard messages the distinct advantage of being remembered long after the viewer clicks away?
 The answer: Brain Science!
-We isolated the primary things that boost attention and retention.
+We isolated the primary things that boost attention and retention in our whiteboard animation videos.

-Informed by psychological and neuroscientific research, hand-drawn whiteboard has been proven to drive up engagement in, and retention of, a message.
+Informed by psychological and neuroscientific research, hand-drawn whiteboard messages have been proven to drive up engagement in, and retention of, a message.
 Why?

 The principle of motion is tied to our primitive instincts and skills that pull the eyes toward motion, and can even turn the head to track movement.
-In hand-drawn whiteboard videos, the artist’s hand creates motion on the screen and the marker tip pulls the audience’s attention to the most important part of the frame.
-Once focused, the motion ofthe drawing attracts additional attention, which, in turn, is reinforced by the message the viewer hears from the narrator.
+In hand-drawn whiteboard videos, the artist’s hand creates motion on the screen and the marker tip pulls the audience’s attention to the most important part of the frame, the hand drawn whiteboard messages.
+Once focused, the motion of the drawing attracts additional attention, which, in turn, is reinforced by the message the viewer hears from the narrator.

 In “standard” animation, there’s no human hand to track.
 The images themselves move, which can create distraction and confusion without the hand and marker guiding the experience.
 With a plethora of images and animation occurring, the eye is pulled all over the frame.
 Without the focus and intentionality of motion, the viewer is no longer as attentive to the message.